 The Central Bank of the Republic of Armenia participated for the first time in Global Money Week by conducting a series of events at the "Mkhitar Sebastatsi" Educational Complex, AYB School, College of Technology and Yeghvard School in Yerevan.
-Activities included seminars and debates about Armenian economy and trainings on the management of personal finance, role of financial markets, IT and tourism in economy, types of commercial organizations and other topics.
-Central Bank of Armenia also organized an essay competition ‘How would I manage my first million?’, and competition on preparing social and commercial advertisement on finance-related themes by children.
+Activities included seminars and debates about Armenian economy and trainings on the management of personal finance, the role of financial markets, IT and tourism in the economy, types of commercial organizations and other topics.
+Central Bank of Armenia also organized an essay competition ‘How would I manage my first million?’, and a competition where children prepared social and commercial advertisements on finance-related themes.
 Elina Hakobyan, Mariam Mansuryan and Karine Hovhannisyan won an essay competition ‘How would I manage my first million?’ with incredible stories that also showed their economic literacy.
 School children in the age group of 11-16 years old also visited the Visitor Center of the Central Bank of Armenia where they attended interactive seminars on the History of Armenian Dram, Monetary Policy, Inflation and Financial Markets of Armenia.

 2014 Armenia Money Week

 DATE OF THE EVENT:

 - 17th of March